semaphoreci/docs/caching-big-repositories_5bf03fb92c7d3a31944e139d.md

 Semaphore 2.0 Cache server using `cache store`.
 The remaining jobs of the project will use these files from the Cache server using `cache restore` without calling `checkout` again.

+Please note that any changes you make to the files that are stored in Semaphore Cache servers during the execution of the pipeline will not get automatically propagated to GitHub servers.

 ## An example project